WAppAI/assistant/README.md

 - Report Issues: If you come across bugs or have ideas for new features, please open an issue to discuss and track these items.

 - Submit Pull Requests (PRs): Feel free to contribute directly by opening pull requests.
 Your contributions are greatly appreciated and help improve Sydney.

+- If you want us to add a tool from the js langchain open an issue asking for it.

 Your involvement is valued, and you're encouraged to contribute in the way that suits you best.